 Dr. Donna Graves attended medical school at Mercer University School of Medicine in Macon, Georgia.
 She completed her neurology residency training at Saint Louis University.
 Following residency, she moved to Dallas Texas where she completed fellowship training in neuroimmunology focusing on both adult and pediatric demyelinating diseases.
 She was awarded the National Multiple Sclerosis Society Clinical Multiple Sclerosis Fellowship award.
 Dr. Graves then joined faculty at the University of Texas Southwestern Medical Center where she devotes her time to the care of both children and adults with demyelinating diseases including multiple sclerosis, transverse myelitis and neuromyelitis optica.
 She serves as Deputy Director of the Pediatric Demyelinating Clinic at Children’s Medical Center.
 Her research interests focus on pediatric demyelinating diseases with a particular interest in neuro-ophthalmologic and psychological manifestations of these diseases.

-Assistant Professor at UT Southwestern Medical Center.
-Deputy Director of the Multiple Sclerosis Program and Director of the new Transverse Myelitis and Neuromyelitis Optica Program, Dallas, TX
+Associate Professor at UT Southwestern Medical Center.
+Deputy Director of the Multiple Sclerosis Program and Director of the Transverse Myelitis and Neuromyelitis Optica Program, Dallas, TX

 Assistant Professor at UT Southwestern Medical Center, Department of Psychiatry, Neurology and Neurotherapeutics, Dallas, TX